-Legacy resources are resources that were assigned before the creation of Regional Internet Registries (RIRs).
-Any Internet resource (IP address block or ASN) assigned prior to 28 December 1997 is regarded as a legacy resource.
-Once established, the RIRs took over the task of assigning Internet resources.
+Legacy resources are resources assigned before the creation of Regional Internet Registries (RIRs).
+Any Internet resources (IP address block or ASN) assigned before 28 December 1997 is considered a legacy resource.
+After the creation of the RIRs, Internet resources began to be assigned by these organizations.

-Since their creation each RIR began to develop and use its own Internet resource assignment policies.
-This is an important distinction.
+The distinction is important, because after their inception, each regional registry began to develop and use their own Internet resource assignment policies.

-Resources assigned after 28 December 1997 have followed existing policies proposed and approved by the regional community.
-These resources are subject to assignment fees, as well as to renewal and maintenance fees.
+Resources assigned after the date above are subject to existing policies that were proposed and approved by each regional community.
+These resources are also subject to assignment fees, as well as to renewal and maintenance fees.

-In the case of LACNIC, organizations receiving IPv4 address blocks (whether as ISPs or End Users) become part of our membership base and thereby obtain the rights to: attend the events and training activities organized by LACNIC; vote in the various elections held by the organization; and participate in member assemblies with full voting and speaking privileges.
+In the case of LACNIC, organizations (ISPs or End Users) that receive IPv4 address blocks become part of our membership base, thus obtaining the right to attend the events and training activities organized by LACNIC, to vote in the organization's various election processes, and to participate in member assemblies with full voting and speaking privileges.

-An organization may transfer legacy resources provided that the transfer is the result of a legal operation, which can be verified with appropriate documentation.
-Further details are available here.
+An organization may transfer legacy resources provided that the transfer occurs as a result of a legal transaction that can be verified based on proper documentation Click here for more information.

 Transferred legacy resources will no longer be considered as such.
-If the transferred resources are IP address blocks, the organization receiving custody of such resources will have membership rights.
-Transferred resources will be subject to renewal fees.
+If the transferred resources are IP addresses, the organization receiving the resources will have membership rights.
+Transferred resources will be subject to the corresponding renewal fee.

-Once the assignment of an additional block is approved (only IPv6, or IPv4 in the case of a transfer) and/or ASN, the previous blocks will no longer be regarded as legacy resources.
-In this case, the organization must become a LACNIC member and will be subject to the applicable renewal fees.
-The organization's category will be calculated considering both the newly approved additional address block, as well as any prior blocks the organization may have held.
+Once the assignment of an additional block (IPv6 only or IPv4 in the case of a transfer) and/or ASN is approved, the previous blocks will no longer be considered legacy resources.
+In this case, the organization will become a LACNIC member and will be subject to the applicable IP address renewal fees.
+The organization's category will be determined considering both the newly approved additional address block, as well as any blocks already held by the organization.